 An expenditure includes any payment or other transfer made by a candidate committee.

 North Carolina’s Campaign Finance Laws require candidates to disclose all contributions and expenditures.
 North Carolina laws also set source and contribution limits.
 Violations may result in criminal or civil penalties.
 North Carolina’s Campaign Finance Laws may be found in Chapter 163, Article 22A and Chapter 163, Article 22M.
 Advisory opinions and regulations may be found in Title 8, Chapter 14 of the North Carolina Administrative Code (PDF), and Title 8, Chapter 21 of the North Carolina Administrative Code (PDF).

 This web page provides an overview for candidate committees; however, detailed information may be found in the North Carolina Campaign Finance Manual.

 Each candidate who has received funds or made payments or given consent for anyone else to receive funds or transfer anything of value for the purpose of bringing about that candidate’s nomination or election for office is required to organize a political committee.
 N.C.G.S. § 163-278.7(a).

 Filing a notice of candidacy with a board of elections also triggers the candidate’s obligation to organize a political committee

 All candidates required to organize a political committee must appoint a treasurer who resides in North Carolina.
 N.C.G.S. § 163-278.7(a).
 A candidate may serve as their own treasurer, or may appoint someone else to serve.
 However, a candidate’s spouse may not serve as treasurer.
 N.C.G.S. § 163-278.7(a).

 Every treasurer must participate in treasurer training within three months of appointment and at least once every four years thereafter.
 N.C.G.S. § 163-278.7(f).
-More information on treasurer training can be found at the Treasurer Training page.
+More information can be found at Treasurer Training.

 Bank Accounts and the Receipt and Use of Cash